 Form the dough into a thin disk and refrigerate wrapped in plastic for 30 minutes.

 Splash or spray some water onto your counter top (this will keep the plastic wrap from shifting).
 Lay two 24″ long pieces of plastic wrap side-by-side on the counter, overlapping the long sides at least 1 1/2 inches.
 Smooth them out.
 Unwrap the pie dough and place in the center of the plastic.

 Place 2 more side-by-side pieces of plastic over the dough.
 Try to pull out some of the wrinkles.

 Roll out the dough to about 1/8″ thick.
 Roll from the center to the outside going around in a circle to keep it round.
 Imagine the dough is a clock face.
 Roll at 12:00, then 2:00, 4:00, 6:00, 8:00, 10:00 and repeat.

 Keeping the plastic on, slide the rolled out crust onto an up-side down baking sheet and chill for 15 minutes in the refrigerator.

 Remove the top layer of plastic.
 Slide both hands underneath the bottom so that your hands and lower arms are supporting it.
 Lift and flip it over and into into the pan.
 Gently remove the plastic.
 Don’t worry too much if it tears-just use your fingertips to press it back together.
 Form the edge and refrigerate again for 15 minutes.

-To pre-bake or “blind-bake” the pie crust:
+How to pre-bake or “blind-bake” a pie crust:

 Heat the oven to 350º Cover the crust with a large sheet of tin foil or parchment and weigh it down with raw rice or dry beans.
 This will assure that the crust holds its shape while it bakes.